argoproj/argo-cd/docs/operator-manual/rbac.md

 ### The `extensions` resource

-With the `extensions` resource, it is possible configure permissions to invoke [proxy extensions](../developer-guide/extensions/proxy-extensions.md).
+With the `extensions` resource, it is possible to configure permissions to invoke [proxy extensions](../developer-guide/extensions/proxy-extensions.md).
 The `extensions` RBAC validation works in conjunction with the `applications` resource.
 A user **needs to have read permission on the application** where the request is originated from.